 For the Company to maintain its qualification as a real estate investment trust, it must pay dividends to its shareholders aggregating annually at least 90% of its taxable income.
 While historically the Company has satisfied this distribution requirement by making cash distributions to its shareholders, it may choose to satisfy this requirement by making distributions of cash or other property, including, in limited circumstances, the Company's own shares.
-Based on our 2013 taxable income to shareholders, we were required to distribute approximately \$59.7 million to our shareholders in order to maintain our REIT status as described above.
-We distributed approximately \$83.4 million to shareholders which significantly exceeds our required distributions.
+Based on our 2016 estimated taxable income to shareholders, we were required to distribute approximately \$98.4 million to our shareholders in order to maintain our REIT status as described above.
+We distributed approximately \$120.0 million during 2016, which excludes a special dividend paid in January 2016 related to the 2015 tax year, to shareholders, which exceeded our required distributions.